Plauen: Industry and infrastructure

 Plauen (Vogtland) Oberer Bahnhof lies on the Leipzig–Hof line.
 The section of this line through Plauen is part of the Saxon-Franconian trunk line running between Nürnberg, Hof, Plauen, Zwickau, Chemnitz and Dresden.
 The city had another station, Plauen (Vogtland) Unterer station (now defunct), on the Elster Valley Railway.
 There is a plan to rename the Oberer (Upper) station into Plauen Hauptbahnhof (Main Station).

 Vogtlandbahn (Vogtland Railway), a regional train company, operates services from Plauen to Hof, Werdau, Chemnitz, Zwickau, Falkenstein and Adorf within Germany and Cheb in the Czech Republic.
 At these stations, there are other Vogtlandbahn services to Munich, Regensburg, Marktredwitz, Dresden and Leipzig within Germany and Karlovy Vary and Prague in the Czech Republic.
 A Vogtlandbahn Express Bus service runs between Plauen and Berlin Schönefeld Airport and Zoological Garden.

-The Plauen Straßenbahn is a tram system with 6 lines connecting the center of city, the central Plauen-Tunnel stop, to the surrounding areas and the upper railway station (Oberer Bahnhof).
+The Plauen Straßenbahn is a tram system with 6 lines connecting the city centre, the central Plauen-Tunnel stop, to the surrounding areas and the upper railway station (Oberer Bahnhof).